benjaminjkraft/pgh/DESIGN.md

 We need to put something in annotations so it is preserved when the user does a rebase.
 But putting all of this is probably too much.
 Probably the best thing is to put in a "pull request URL", and then just keep everything else indexed by that in git config or a file in `.git` or something?

+Or do we need all that stuff?
+Can we just get everything from the PR and/or cache locally as an optimization?

 ## Open questions

 - Do we need to do anything fancy to allow multiple stacks?